 The first year's curriculum for a concurrent degree student is identical to the MCB PhD Year 1 schedule with the following exceptions.Autumn Quarter

 During the Winter and Spring Quarters, the student should identify his/her Epidemiology MS thesis topic, committee chair, and other committee member(s).
 He/she should also decide on his/her MCB PhD dissertation mentor.
 This is critical to prevent enrollment in the MS program from exceeding 4 quarters because the MS tuition is higher.
-If as student is admitted to the MS for his/her first year in the PhD program, the application will be deferred to the following Autumn Quarter.
-Admissions to the MS will not be finalized until email@example.com receives the names of the thesis committee members and the thesis topic.
+If a student is admitted to the MS for his/her first year in the PhD program, the application will be deferred to the following Autumn Quarter.
+Admissions to the MS will not be finalized until firstname.lastname@example.org receives the names of the thesis committee members and the thesis topic.

 In the Summer Quarter, s/he may begin lab work on the MCB PhD project and one of the MCB TA requirements.
 He/she also should begin background work needed for his/her Epidemiology MS thesis.